 A business license is required for all businesses and in-home businesses operating within the city limits, including temporary activities and contractors with offices located outside of the City, but are conducting work in the City.
 Concurrently, an Application for Building Permit and Certificate of Compliance and Occupancy is required for a business to verify Zoning Compliance and Building Compliance for all non-residential businesses operating within the city limits.
 Most importantly, a Fats, Oils and Grease (FOG) Permit is required for any food service establishment business.
 The Certificate of Compliance and Occupancy and FOG Permit (if applicable) are required to be completed prior to issuance of Business License.

 If you are already have an established business license with La Palma and wish to RENEW YOUR LICENSE ONLINE, you will need your license account number and pin number from your renewal form and follow the instructions.

-If you are a new business, La Palma has four different business license categories:
+If you are a new business, La Palma has five different business license categories: